jakemiratsky/MELD/README.md

 ## 1. Downloading MELD

 MELD is a plugin from OpenMM, a high performance toolkit for molecular simulations, and can be downloaded using the following steps:
+HOWEVER... be sure that you are in line with your machine whether that is on a cluster or your local setup, specifically make sure the cuda-tool-kit is compatible.
 ```
 module load anaconda/py3
 conda create -n MELD